• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

 The Africa Visa Openness Index measures the extent to which each African country is open to visitors from other African countries.
-It has released a report listing countries Nigerian passport holders can visit without a visa and countries that offer visa-on-arrival.
+It has released a report listing countries to which Nigerian passport holders can travel without a visa and countries that offer visa-on-arrival.

-According to the report, 17 countries that offer Nigerians entry without visas include Benin, Burkina Faso, Cabo Verde, Cameroon, Chad, Côte d’Ivoire, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Senegal, Seychelles and Sierra Leone.
+According to the report, 17 countries that offer Nigerians visa-free entry include Benin, Burkina Faso, Cabo Verde, Cameroon, Chad, Côte d’Ivoire, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Senegal, Seychelles, and Sierra Leone.

 Benin Republic

 The report reveals that 36 countries offer Nigerian passport holders visas on arrival.
-These include Algeria, Angola, Botswana, Burundi, Central African Republic, Comoros, Djibouti, Democratic Republic of Congo, Egypt, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, and Kenya.
+These include Algeria, Angola, Botswana, Burundi, the Central African Republic, Comoros, Djibouti, the Democratic Republic of the Congo, Egypt, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, and Kenya.

 ADVERTISEMENT